Another tangle of tubes in chert

 the big tubes with patterned wall in Fig.2 had

 probably been placed within a lump of organic gel, together with tiny

 , the fossil in Fig.2 strongly resembles Nematothallus pseudo-vasculosa

-known from compressions .
-The size data are roughly compatible, including
+known as compression fossils .
+The size data are roughly compatible,

-the dimly seen tiny filaments in Fig.2 which seem to correspond with "tubes
+the dimly seen tiny filaments which seem to correspond with

 between 1.5 and 3Ám in diameter" seen on the lectotype of that

 Similar as with the tube fragments scattered sparsely

 throughout the chert, the tubes in the gel lump do not show branching